15 Best Triceps Cable Exercises For Building Bigger Arms

 3. Flex your triceps forcefully until your elbows are completely locked out.

-4. You should feel a strong contraction in the backs of your arms.
+4. You should feel a muscular contraction in the backs of your arms.

 5. Hold the peak contraction for a full second.
 Slowly release the contraction while keeping your elbows still.